 The truth is, I was a nerdy ceramics undergraduate student.
 I wanted to learn everything, right away—and I loved my glaze calc class.
 No, really, I did.
 I took a ridiculous amount of notes and then put them all in plastic sleeves in a binder.
 I’m sure I tested every recipe I could find or invent.
 After discovering commercial underglaze, I was sure I could make that too.

-In today’s post, an excerpt from our latest freebie the Underglaze Users Guide: How to Use Underglazes to Add Color and Graphic Interest to Your Pottery Projects.
-I am sharing my adventures in homemade underglazes, and my underglaze recipe too! – Holly Goring, Associate Editor, Pottery Making Illustrated and Ceramics Monthly.
+In this post, I am sharing my adventures in homemade underglazes, and my underglaze recipe too! – Holly Goring, Editor, Pottery Making Illustrated.
 This item originally appeared in the January/February 2012 issue of PMI.

 Smooth, silky, perfectly opaque, commercial underglaze is that wonderful substance that coats and colors both greenware and bisque ware with ease (I’ve even seen it work on mature cone 04 earthenware), and without flaws.
 And, in terms of color, what you see is what comes out of the kiln, no guessing, no hoping.
 They are dependable as well; covering large areas quickly with smooth and consistent brush painting.
 They take light-colored, transparent or clear glaze very well without dissolving into the glaze during the firing.
 Finally, commercial underglaze fires into a hard, unscratchable surface without pinholing or flaking from cone 04 all the way to cone 10.